localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 **Example**: you have run `localstack start`, or you are accessing LocalStack started in Docker (or docker-compose).

-The hostname `localhost.localstack.cloud` maps to 127.0.0.1, i.e. your computer, and if you expose port 4566 from your LocalStack container then you should be able to connect.
+The hostname `localhost.localstack.cloud` maps to 127.0.0.1, i.e. your computer.
+If you expose port 4566 from your LocalStack container then you should be able to connect.
 If not, you can use `localhost` or any domain name that refers to `localhost`.

 # From a container LocalStack created